- 6 minute read

 It may be possible to discuss options to use your entitlement to paid annual leave or whether a flexible working arrangement may offer a workable solution, particularly if you have new caring responsibilities following your loss.

 Employees become entitled to 52 weeks’ of statutory maternity leave and pay following a stillbirth after 24 weeks of pregnancy.

 Many employers also offer time off for employees who have miscarried before 24 weeks; this should be detailed in the organisation’s sickness or maternity policy, or may be available at the employer’s discretion.

-A new law, the Parental Bereavement (Leave and Pay) Act is due to come into force in April 2020.
+The new Parental Bereavement (Leave and Pay) Act comes into force in April 2020.
 Under the new rules, parents and primary carers who have lost a child under the age of 18 will be entitled to at least two weeks’ statutory paid parental bereavement leave.

 Parents and primary carers must have been employed for a continuous period of at least 26 weeks before their bereavement and have received pay above the lower earnings limit for the previous eight weeks.

 The rate of parental bereavement leave is yet to be set but may be in line with the statutory rate for maternity/paternity pay.

 Those who have not been employed for less than the continuous period of at least 26 weeks will be entitled to two weeks’ unpaid parental bereavement leave.